spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 ## Save your Kubernetes config file

 The session instructor creates a Kubernetes namespace for each registered attendee and emails a a download link.
 Save this YAML file to your local `~./kube/` directory.
-You can call this anything you'd like, though a good name would be `garden.yaml`
+You can name the file anything you'd like, but a good name would be `garden.yaml`.

 ## Install software